Purchase of apartments on foreign markets

 Green Building Movement

-Organic certification: More and more projects are striving to obtain international ecological certificates.
+Organic Certification: More and more projects are striving to obtain international ecological certificates.

 Renewable energy: The country is intensively developing renewable energy, especially hydropower.

-Energy efficiency: The new regulations promote energy-efficient construction.
+Energy Efficiency: The new regulations promote energy-efficient construction.

-Responsible Tourism
+Responsible tourism

 Benefits for the Community: Investments that benefit local communities are supported by the authorities.

 This Caucasian country is a region of contrasts, where every investor will find opportunities tailored to their needs and budget.
-From the subtropical beaches of a coastal city to the snowy peaks of the Caucasus, from ancient monasteries to modern skyscrapers, the facilities offer endless opportunities for foreign investors looking for high returns.
+From the subtropical beaches of a coastal city to the snow-capped peaks of the Caucasus, from ancient monasteries to modern skyscrapers, the facilities offer endless opportunities for foreign investors looking for high returns.

 Why invest in this region: